rsyslog/rsyslog/source/messageparser.rst

 remember that input modules (and specific listeners) may be bound to specific rulesets.
 As parser chains "reside" in rulesets, binding to a ruleset also binds to the parser chain that is bound to that ruleset.
-As a number one prerequisite, the input module must support binding to different rulesets.
+As a number one prequisite, the input module must support binding to different rulesets.
 Not all do, but their number is growing.
 For example, the important `imudp <imudp.html>`_ and `imtcp <imtcp.html>`_ input modules support that functionality.
 Those that do not (for example